2i2c-org/report-czi-2021/year1.md

+---
-# Year 1 report
+title: Year 1 Report
+abstract: |

-_The following project assessment is from year 2 of 2i2c’s operation (12/2020 through 08/2021).
-It is copied from our previous report to CZI, as a historical record of the project’s progress._
+  The following project assessment is from year 2 of 2i2c’s operation (12/2020 through 08/2021).
+It is copied from our previous report to CZI, as a historical record of the project’s progress.
+exports:
+  - format: typst
+    template: lapreprint-typst
+---

 ## Major developments